By: Keil Moore and Brandon Clay

 With the addition of the No. 5 player in the country, Linnae Harper of Chicago, Ill., Kentucky has just added its second top 10 prospect to the roster.
 Harper gives them a player with true star power.
 Throughout her prep career she has shown the ability to rise to the occasion on the biggest of stages.
 Whether it’s playing point guard for the USA U16 team or grabbing 20-plus rebounds in a national showcase game for her high school team, Harper has proven she is up to the task.

-As Kentucky looks to continue their climb up the ranks of the top programs in the country adding a top 10 player of Harper’s ability gives them the gun they needed for the inevitable shootout in March’s to come.
+As Kentucky looks to continue their climb up the ranks of the top programs i need someone to write an essay for me in the country adding a top 10 player of Harper’s ability gives them the gun they needed for the inevitable shootout in March’s to come.

 No. 28 Alaina Coates to South Carolina: This summer, 6-foot-4 post Alaina Coates of Irmo, S.C., was on a mission to prove that she was one of the most talented bigs in the country.
 From start to finish Coates’ activity level and energy was impossible not to notice.
 Her commitment to South Carolina gives coach Dawn Staley and her staff a key puzzle piece for the future.
 In the class of 2012 Staley was able to haul a collection of top guards including, Khadijah Sessions, Tiffany Mitchell, and Tiffany Davis.
 Now Staley has her post of the future in Coates.